Weight Loss Tips for Homeschooling Moms

 2. Handicapped – Looking back, it’s hard to comprehend how much I had let obesity handicap me.
 It’s hard to express how much freedom I feel now and how much I enjoy simple things that most people take for granted, such as standing up after sitting for a while and not having to give my knees and ankles time to adjust before taking a step.
 Yeah, really.

 3. The Dream – Here’s my last “raw emotion” post for the day.
 I hope that it helps someone who may be where I was to see what I was feeling and know that I made it out of that.
 I did successfully complete the impossible-looking journey that I started in November 2009.

-4. Opportunity Cost – This post is for all those people who think that weight-loss is about dieting and deprivation.
-And, for the record, I was telling someone just yesterday that, once you retrain your mind and your taste buds, losing weight or maintaining your weight-loss really does get easier because you really don’t want a bunch of the junk you used to eat.
+4. Opportunity Cost – This post is for all those people who think that weight loss is about dieting and deprivation.
+And, for the record, I was telling someone just yesterday that, once you retrain your mind and your taste buds, losing weight or maintaining your weight loss really does get easier because you really don’t want all of the junk you used to eat.
 Really.